ssmi8/Fighting-for-Par/README.md

 * I used W3 Schools as a reference point/tutorial for HTML and CSS.
 * I used CSS-Tricks for help on flexbox and other CSS styling.
+* The code to make the social media links was taken from the Code Institute Project - Love Running.

 ### Acknowledgements